Problem

 Hard hats are an essential part of any construction or hazard work site.
 However, hard hats have barely evolved beyond pure impact protection.
 In addition to being cumbersome, hard hats also tend to be hot and the risk of heatstroke on a job site is ever present.

-A smarter hard hat is needed to bring safety on the jobsite up to date.
-Instead of just preventing injury, a hard hat can proactively warn about hazardous situations, such as gas leaks or heat stroke, as well as raise alarms when an event, such as a helmet impact, has occurred.
+A smarter hard hat is needed to bring safety on the job site up to date.
+Instead of just preventing injury, a hard hat can proactively warn about hazardous situations like a gas leak or heatstroke, as well as raise alarms when an event, such as a helmet impact, has occurred.

 Continuing from my prior post about an industry near and dear to my heart, construction, I’d like to demonstrate another use for a versatile, network-cable MCU like the Particle Boron.
 In this case, I’d like to talk about… The Hard Hat.
 When thinking of construction one of the first images to come to mind is the iconic hard hat.
 This protective device has not long been in use, however, and has seen little innovation in recent years other than stronger, more durable materials.